Frequently Asked Questions

 18. We offer a complimentary shuttle service for our guests traveling to/from the airport or the ferry terminal.
 Arrange a pick up in advance and we will be happy to come get you from either location.
 We don't have a regularly scheduled shuttle to/from town, but are happy to give our guests a ride at least one way if we are passing through town.
 If you'd rather have your own set of wheels while in Cordova, Chinook Auto Rentals is located at the airport and can deliver vehicles to the ferry terminal or to the Lodge as well.
 For a small town, there is a lot of area to explore near the harbor and out into the National Forest along the Copper River Highway.
 Unless you have guided trips scheduled each day, I highly recommend renting car for at least a portion of your stay.

 19. Orca Adventure Lodge does accept well behaved pets in our guest rooms for a one time $30 non-refundable cleaning fee.
 We ask that you respect the historical significance of our Lodge and clean up after your animal while on the grounds, and not leave them unattended for long periods of time in the room.
 There are so many great trails to hike, what dog would want to sit inside all day anyway?
-We do have two Lodge dogs and often families with small children staying with us, so respectful and polite animals are a must!
+We do have two Lodge dogs that roam the property and often families with small children staying with us, so respectful and polite animals are a must!

 20. Orca Adventure Lodge stands out not only from other lodges/hotels in Cordova, but is one of the most unique historical adventure destinations in the state of Alaska.
 Almost all the Lodge staff as well as the owners live onsite at Orca, and embrace all of our guests as part of the family.
 Customer service, clean accommodations, amazing food, and high quality fishing/adventure tours at a competitive price is what all Alaskan lodges strive for and Orca Lodge has it nailed.
 We strive everyday to exceed our guests expectations and provide the best experience possible.
 We also realize that a trip to Alaska is a major financial expense for most travelers, and we strive to offer the most competitive rates possible compared to other lodges in the region.
 For example, our 5 night package including meals, lodging, and 3 full days of guided fishing is only $1700 compared to $3500 in Kodiak!
 The same package in Valdez is going to cost you $2500, so Orca Lodge is an obvious choice for variety of reasons.
 The bottom line is that our focus is on guest satisfaction, and sharing our beautiful piece of Alaska with others.
 We appreciate each and everyone of our loyal clients who return to our Lodge every year and embrace the idea of sharing our property with new adventurers for years to come.